basnijholt/unidep/README.md

 [![Build Status](https://github.com/basnijholt/unidep/actions/workflows/pytest.yml/badge.svg)](https://github.com/basnijholt/unidep/actions/workflows/pytest.yml)
 [![CodeCov](https://codecov.io/gh/basnijholt/unidep/branch/main/graph/badge.svg)](https://codecov.io/gh/basnijholt/unidep)

-`unidep` is a tool designed to simplify dependency management in Python projects.
-It achieves this by enabling a `requirements.yaml` file to manage both Conda and Pip dependencies.
+`unidep` streamlines Python project dependency management by allowing a single `requirements.yaml` file to handle both Conda and Pip dependencies.
-This functionality allows users to create a Conda `environment.yaml` file, while also integrating smoothly with existing project configurations like `setup.py` or `pyproject.toml`.
+This approach enables the creation of a unified Conda `environment.yaml`, while also integrating with `setup.py` or `pyproject.toml`.
-Additionally, `unidep` can be used as a command-line interface (CLI) tool to merge various `requirements.yaml` files into one `environment.yaml` file, and supports the generation of consistent [`conda-lock` files](https://conda.github.io/conda-lock/output/) between `requirements.yaml` files, ideal for monorepos with many dependencies.
+As a command-line interface (CLI) tool, `unidep` merges multiple `requirements.yaml` files into a consolidated `environment.yaml`, and supports generating consistent [`conda-lock` files](https://conda.github.io/conda-lock/output/), which is particularly useful for monorepos.
-It also facilitates the installation of dependencies from Conda, Pip, and local sources.
+Additionally, it facilitates the installation of Conda, Pip, and local dependencies with a single `unidep install` command.
-Simplify your setup and maintain all your dependencies in one place with `unidep`.
+With `unidep`, manage all your dependencies efficiently in one place.

 ## :rocket: Features